Zimbabwe court upholds President Emmerson Mnangagwa's election win

 In a unanimous decision, the court said the opposition had failed to produce "sufficient and credible evidence" to support its allegations of vote-rigging.

-Mr Mnangagwa inauguration will now go ahead on Sunday, a spokesman for the ruling Zanu-PF part said.
+Mr Mnangagwa inauguration will now go ahead on Sunday.

-In the streets of Harare, supporters of Mr Mnangagwa celebrated the court victory, but the country remains deeply divided.
+Supporters of Mr Mnangagwa celebrated in the streets of Harare, but the opposition MDC alliance called the decision "unjust" and the result of Zanu-PF's "capture" of the judiciary.

-Paul Mangwana, spokesman for the president, said: "We are ecstatic that the court has upheld the will of the people," adding that the case had "delayed our celebrations".
+Immediately following the ruling, Paul Mangwana, spokesman for the president, said: "We are ecstatic that the court has upheld the will of the people," adding that the case had "delayed our celebrations".

 But a lawyer for the opposition and its 40-year-old candidate Nelson Chamisa, Thabani Mpofu, told reporters "it's up to you to conclude" if justice had been served.

+And as Friday drew to a close, the MDC a statement on its website condemning the court's decision and vowing "a vigorous programme of action in response to this election theft".

-Mr Mnangagwa quickly called for calm and told 40-year-old opposition challenger Nelson Chamisa "my door is open and my arms are outstretched".
+Mr Mnangagwa had called for calm, telling 40-year-old opposition challenger Nelson Chamisa "my door is open and my arms are outstretched".

-Chamisa's party noted: "The sombre mood in the country in the wake of today's court verdict is in itself a telling statement."
+The MDC statement suggests Mr Chamisa is not quite ready to walk through that door just yet.

 The court's decision means Mr Mnangagwa's road to the presidency is now clear - the ruling cannot be appealed.